1. Student CV: 5 CV Examples for Students [2024]

 To open the doors of the recruitment process, you need a key.
 And we have one that can open every lock.
 The perfect CV personal statement.

-What is a personal statement in a student or graduate CV?
+What is a personal statement in a student CV or graduate CV?
 It’s a short, succinct paragraph that comes right after your personal details and before anything else.
 It’s where you introduce yourself as a candidate and start making a case for why you’re perfect for the job.

 In a personal statement for a student CV, you want to show the following:

-1. Who you are
+1. Who you are.

-2. What you have to offer
+2. What you have to offer.

-3. What you’re aiming for
+3. What you’re aiming for.

 You should fit it in just a few sentences, in less than 150 words.
 Remember, this is a short introduction.
 You want to keep it sweet and straight to the point.